magrathealabs/playbook/docs/5-talents.md

 The apprentices don't need to be proficient in a specific area.
 We're eager to meet people with the right attitude and skills.
 We look for smart and well motivated people that like to work in teams and to learn new things.

-Once the apprentice finishes the apprenticeship program, she have the chance to become part of the MLabs.
+Once the apprentices finishes the apprenticeship program, they have the chance to become part of the MLabs.